wonkatin/Master-Mind-Project1/README.md

 ![4](assets/state4.png)
 ## **Use Story**
 When the player loads the game, there will be:
-- an empty board, with 9-12 rows
+- an empty board, with 9 rows
 - a secret code area/row
 - 6 colored peg options to choose from
 - a check guess button
 - a new game button
 - an explanation of the rules/instructions

-The game/computer has selected 3 colors; they are hidden in the secret code area.
+The game/computer has selected 3-4 random colors; they are hidden in the secret code area.

 To play: a users selects a color (by clicking on that color), that color is loaded on to the board (L—>R).

-When the player has chosen 3 colors & ready to check/guess their code, they select “Guess/Check”
+When the player has chosen their colors & ready to check/guess their code, they select “Guess”

-When “Guess/Check” is selected the game checks to see if the code is correct.
+When “Guess” is selected the game checks to see if the code is correct.

 If the player guesses the secret-code correctly, the solution will appear and the game will inform the player that they have won.